isaaccs/isaaccs.github.io/_pages/cv.md

 * August 2020 - April 2022: Machine Learning Engineer, PacketAI
   * Creating and deploying an anomaly detection model in log sequence streams (on Tensorflow)
   * Working on a scalable method for log parsing based on an Embedding approach
-  * Working on a python bot for log parsing
+  * Working on a Python bot for log parsing
   * Creating preprocessing function for Time Series and Log files

 * March 2017 - March 2020: PhD, LPSM (Sorbonne University) and Pacifica (CAA)